Respected Member Institutions

 Paul Tessier Coach - Device Technologies

 Paul Tessier is a Member of the CIMIT Accelerator Team and an experienced medical device developer, manager, and entrepreneur.
-He oversaw the development of many successful medical products at Hewlett-Packard and Philips Medical Systems prior to founding Radianse, Inc which provided unique workflow solutions for healthcare.
-Most recently he founded Technology Innovators, a company that deeply researches specific medical problems, then invents solutions to those problems, prototypes and patents the solutions, and finally licenses the technology to others.
+He oversaw the development of many successful medical products at Hewlett-Packard and Philips Medical Systems prior to founding a series of companies: Radianse, Inc which provided unique workflow solutions for healthcare; Technology Innovators which supplied technology to assist the elderly and infirm; and Pure Marrow an early stage start-up focused on transforming stem cell and marrow harvesting.

 Lesley Watts Director, Operations and Finance

 Lesley Watts is the Director for Administration and Finance at the Boston Biomedical Innovation Center (B-BIC).
 With twenty years of experience in the field of research management, Lesley specializes in supporting multi-institutional, multi-disciplinary collaborations.
 She started her career in Research Management as part of the team responsible for re-organizing the Eastern Cooperative Oncology Group, one of the National Cancer Institute’s cooperative clinical trials groups.
 She later became the Administrative Director of the National Center for Research Resources’ General Clinical Research Center at Brigham and Women’s Hospital.
 Before joining B-BIC, she was the Senior Program Manager for Awards and Compliance at the Center for Integration of Medicine & Innovative Technology.
 Ms Watts holds a Masters in Social Work from Boston College and a bachelor’s degree in Political Science and Economics from McGill University.